emmasarge/emptypantry/README.md

 ### References for Code
 ---
 * I used a similar layout as my last project, Stardust Gym for the navbar and footer as it looks clean and it is easy to navigate, the contact page is pretty similar too. .
 * For the recipe search, I found a free API called MealDB.
-I found a youtube video to show an example of how to set the API up: {[Video is here](https://www.youtube.com/watch?v=HAUCtt6YI3E).
+I found a youtube video to show an example of how to set the API up:[Video is here](https://www.youtube.com/watch?v=HAUCtt6YI3E).
 * I referred to Bootstrap libraries a lot
 * I referred to CodeAcademy to get a better understanding of Javascript.
 I was having a very hard time with Javascript from the LMS as it was harder to understand.
 [CodeAcademy](https://www.codecademy.com/learn)
 * I did look at StackoverFlow, I did get some ideas to solutions from it, mostly with Jquery.
 Most of the time I gained benefits by looking at other people's code to understand how it worked, it was more further learning with a visual aspect.
 This helps me a lot, to work from literal examples.
 [StackOverFlow](https://stackoverflow.com/)